mhoffman/kmos/README.rst

 In the same directory try running ``kmos view`` to watch the model run or fire up ``kmos shell`` to interact with the model interactively.
 Explore more commands with ``kmos help`` and please refer to the documentation how to build complex model and evaluate them systematically.
+To test all bells and whistles try ``kmos edit mini_101.ini`` and inspect the model visually.

 DOCUMENTATION
 ##############